Picture by Kai Dahms

-- When the full trade secret must be brought to overseas manufacturing plants, consider allocating it in discrete steps at separate locations so no one employee will have full knowledge of it.
+- When organisations must bring the full trade secret to overseas manufacturing plants, consider allocating it in discrete steps at separate locations so no one employee will fully know it.
 The same compartmentalized approach should apply to employees to ensure few have access to everything in a plant.

 - Copyright the information where possible to afford greater opportunity for protection

 - Conspicuously label documents containing trade secrets as “Confidential”.